vmware-archive/cascade/README.md

 ITEM OK
 >>> 0
 ```
 You can declare and instantiate modules from the REPL as well.
-Be sure to note however, that  declarations will be type-checked in the global declaration scope.
-Variables which you may have declared in the top-level module will not be visible here.
+Note however, that  declarations will be type-checked in the global  scope.
+Variables which you may have declared in the root module will not be visible here.
 It isn't until a module is instantiated that it can access program state.
 ```verilog
 >>> module Foo(
   input wire x,